macarons

 how to

-10. Bake for 13 minutes at 145°C. If you are using a silicone mat, after 12 minutes flip it around and bake for 5 more minutes.
+- Bake for 14 minutes at 150°C. If you are using a silicone mat, after 13 minutes turn the baking sheet around and bake for 5 more minutes.
 Make sure it's at most at the middle rack of your oven.
-After 17 minutes have passed, Take it out of the oven but leave it on the hot baking sheet until it cools down to make sure the bottom is cooked through.
+After 18 minutes have passed, Take it out of the oven but leave it on the hot baking sheet until it cools down to make sure the bottom is cooked through.

 sources